 The Maclaren Techno XT is a lightweight stroller with a classic umbrella fold and a good score for ease of use.
-While this stroller may have some easy to use features, overall it disappointed with second lowest weight and folded size score, a difficult and convoluted harness and buckle, and a poor score for maneuverability.
-Alternatively, the Britax B-Agile 3, is only a pound heavier and earned higher scores for maneuverability, ease of use, and quality, with more storage and the ability to attach an infant car seat, all for $100 less.
-This stroller has a fairly high list price of $370, which means almost any stroller in the group has a better chance of meeting your needs for a similar or lower price.
+While this stroller may have some easy-to-use features, overall, it disappointed with the second-lowest weight and folded size score, a convoluted and challenging harness and buckle, and a poor score for maneuverability.
+This stroller has a fairly high list price, which means almost any stroller in our lineup of top-ranked umbrella strollers has a better chance of meeting your needs for a similar or lower price.

 Our Analysis and Test Results

-Owen Finlay Maclaren, a test pilot, and aviation engineer, began Maclaren in England in 1965.
-He wanted to create a new kind of stroller that was lightweight, and small when folded, with an easy fold that could be done with one hand and easy for travel.
+Owen Finlay Maclaren, a test pilot and aviation engineer, began Maclaren in England in 1965.
+He wanted to create a new kind of stroller that was lightweight and small when folded, with an easy fold that could be done with one hand and easy for travel.
 Mclaren adapted his design for folding landing gear to create the world's first folding stroller.
 Where other strollers folded in half, the Maclaren folded in on itself like an umbrella, and the first umbrella stroller was born.
-The patented design has remained essentially unchanged to this day and Maclaren was honored by the Queen as a Member of the British Empire.
+The patented design has remained essentially unchanged today, and Maclaren was honored by the Queen as a Member of the British Empire.

 Weight and Folded Size

-The Techno earned a below average 4 of 10 for weight and folded size.
+The Techno earned below-average results for weight and folded size.
 This stroller weighs 16.31 lbs and is 6,013.98 cubic inches when folded.
-Twelve strollers in the review weigh more than the Techno, making it one of the heavier stroller to lift and carry.
-However, it is about average for size and has a carry handle instead of a shoulder strap which is easier to use.
+Most strollers in the review weigh less than the Techno, making it one of the heavier strollers to lift and carry.
+However, it is average for size and has a carry handle instead of a shoulder strap that is easier to use.

 Ease of Use